TOTAL HIP REPLACEMENT SURGERY IN HOUSTON, TX

 The hip is a critical joint for walking and running, but plays a role in almost all activities.
 Arthritis, bone fractures, and other conditions can cause the hip to deteriorate, leaving patients in pain and dealing with limited mobility.
-Hip replacement surgery offers not only pain relief, but the ability to regain lost range of motion and independence.
+Hip replacement surgery in Houston, Texas offers not only pain relief, but the ability to regain lost range of motion and independence.

 Hip replacement surgery is one of the fastest-growing types of orthopedic surgery.
 According to the Journal of Rheumatology, 498,000 total hip replacements were predicted for 2020, which is up dramatically from the number in 2010 (310,800, according to the CDC).

-If you’re struggling with hip pain that’s affecting your mobility and quality of life, contact us here at Orthopedic Associates to schedule a consultation at one of our 5 areas in Houston Orthopaedic Surgery offices to discuss your symptoms and learn more about treatment options.
+If you’re struggling with hip pain that’s affecting your mobility and quality of life, contact us here at Orthopaedic Associates to schedule a consultation at one of our 5 areas in Houston Orthopaedic Surgery offices to discuss your symptoms and learn more about treatment options.